 No pesticides or herbicides are used on the site.
 Control of weeds in the wildflower plot is by hand pulling.
+A new battery operated brushcutter has been purchased to replace the previous petrol driven tool.

 Grass cuttings are placed at a few locations on the edge of the site and left as habitat.
-There is a composting bin in the wildflower plot.